 Well, for starters, etched reticles provide more flexibility to your aim and eventually your shot.
 They will stay completely opaque or black even if it is backlit.
 Scope manufacturers can also provide customized reticles giving you more familiarity and comfort with your aim.

-So, which type of sight has the most accurate view for your target?
+So, which type of sight is most accurate and gives the best view of the target?
 Start with the reticle.
 If you can afford scopes with etches ones then go for it, they currently dominate the high-end market and on the other side, scopes with wire reticles dominate the low-end market.
 The latter is also still often mounted and is not specialized for that ramps up the cost of manufacture.

 Mil-dot reticles are also products of modern design.
 So, why did we deem that it’s important to discuss it?
 That’s because it functions a bit differently and you must know about them so you don’t buy the wrong type by accident.